forallx94/forallx94/README.md

 I'm Jeong Yup, Lee , an AI developer from Republic of Korea, South Korea  I have a keen interest in deep learning research.

-- 🔭 I’m currently working on images, sequential Anomaly detection and NLP
+- 🔭 I’m currently working on Images, Sequential Anomaly detection and NLP
 - 💬 Ask me anything regarding my work, code and research [here](https://github.com/forallx94/forallx94/issues).
 - 📫 How to reach me: forallx94@gmail.com